-- 107. College Algebra.
+As needed - 107.
+College Algebra.
 (3 hours) A survey of algebraic techniques and of functions.
 Topics include theory of equations and inequalities, graphs, transformations of functions, inverse functions, and exponential and logarithmic functions.
 Can be used as preparation for MAT109.
 Not applicable to a major or minor in mathematics.
-Prerequisite: ACT Math subscore of 19 or permission of the mathematics coordinator. - 109.
+Enrollment is by permission of instructor only.
+Prerequisite: ACT math subscore of 19 or permission of the mathematics coordinator. - 109.
 Calculus for Business and the Social Sciences.
 (3 hours) An introductory survey of calculus, less theoretical in nature than MAT125.
 Topics include derivatives of algebraic, exponential, and logarithmic functions, the definite integral, and applications to business and the social sciences.
 Not applicable to a major or minor in mathematics.
 Prerequisite: Math ACT subscore of 22 or MAT107.
 Students with a grade of C or higher in MAT125 (or its equivalent) may not subsequently take this course for credit.

 Odd Springs - 111.
 Elementary Probability and Statistics.
 (3 hours) An introductory study of statistics, including such topics as numerical and graphical descriptive statistics; sampling methods and design of studies and experiments; basic probability and the distribution of sampling statistics; and inferential procedures such as confidence intervals and tests of hypothesis.
-This course does not count toward a major or a minor in

-Mathematics.
-Prerequisite: ACT math subscore of 19 or permission of the mathematics coordinator.
-Fall and Spring

-- 115. Liberal Arts Mathematics.
-(3 hours) An introductory mathematics class with a focus on practical applications including but not limited to: money management, basic statistics, voting and social choice, and management science.
-Students with a grade of C or higher in MAT109 or MAT125 (or their equivalents) may not subsequently take this course for credit. - 123.
-Precalculus.
+This course does not count toward a major or a minor in Mathematics.
+Prerequisite: ACT math subscore of 19 or permission of the mathematics coordinator. - 115.
+Liberal Arts Mathermatics.
+(3 hours) An introductory mathermatics class with a focus on practical applications including but not limited to: money management, basic statistics, voting and social choice, and management science.
+Students with a grade of C or higher in MAT109 or MAT125 (or their equivalents) may not subsequently take this course for credit.

+- 123. Precalculus.
 (3 hours) A survey of algebraic and trigonometric techniques and functions designed to prepare students for the study of calculus.
-Topics include a review of algebra, exponential and logarithmic functions, trigonometric functions, analytic trigonometry, and vectors.
-If time permits, systems of equations and conic sections will be introduced.
+Topics include a review of algebra, exponential and logarithmic functions, trig-onometric functions, analytic trigonometry, and vectors.
+If time permits, sys-tems of equations and conic sections will be introduced.
 Not applicable to a major or minor in mathematics.
 Prerequisite: Math ACT subscore of 22 or consent of instructor.
 Students with a grade of C or higher in MAT123 (or its equivalent) may not subsequently take MAT107 for credit. - 125.
 Calculus I. (3 hours) A study of the derivative, its applications, and an introduction to the integral.
 Topics include limits, continuity, techniques of differentiation, optimization, the Fundamental Theorem of Calculus, and indefinite integrals.
 Prerequisite: a C or better in MAT123 or high school precalculus and knowledge of trigonometric functions.

-170. Special Topics in Mathematics (.5-3 hours)
+Fall and Spring - 170.
+Special Topics in Mathematics (.5-3 hours)

 - 203. Mathematics for Elementary Education I. (3 hours) A detailed development of the mathematics taught in elementary school using a problem-solving approach.
 Topics include numeration, proportional reasoning, number theory, and, for whole numbers, fractions, and decimals, number sense and standard and non-standard algorithms.
 For elementary education majors only.
-Prerequisite: Sophomore standing.
-Fall - 204.
+Prerequisite: ACT math subscore of 19 or permission of the mathematics coordinator. - 204.
 Mathematics for Elementary Education II.
 (3 hours) A continuation of MAT203.
 A detailed development of the mathematics taught in elementary school using a problem-solving approach.
 Topics include further development of the real numbering system, informal geometry, probability, and statistics.
 For elementary education majors only.
-Prerequisite: MAT203. - 225.
-Calculus II.
-(3 hours) A continuation of the study of the integral and a study of multivariable differentiation.
-Topics include techniques of
+Prerequisite: MAT203.